 She even scolded Baba for trying to help me out, saying “Hum nahi hon gay iskay saath hamesha!”

 Matlab…marriage nahi hogayi, koi strict institute hogaya.

 The worst part is not knowing whether I am ready to face all the challenges that come with marriage.
-I mean its just so difficult.
+I mean it’s just so difficult.
 I’ve spent 22 years of my life under the shadow and constant care of my parents.
-The thought of taking off that “papa ki princess” crown makes me wanna cry…
+The thought of taking off that “papa ki princess” crown makes me want to cry.

 This Ramazan was different, not only because of the numerous things my mother was trying to teach me but also because of the love she gave me in the process.

 Every now and then while scolding me her eyes would become all teary and she would just turn away so I couldn’t see.
 But I could see and I realized that as much as it’s difficult for me, it’s a hundred times more heartbreaking for my parents to let go of me.
 Marriage clearly has a very gloomy side to it.

 Brb… Crying again.

 Just like Ramazan, Eid for my family is a very special occasion too.